The Graduate School's On-Leave Policies

 Because a student must be in good standing to be eligible to go on leave, the History Department does not normally approve leave for a student who has exceeded the Graduate School’s limits on time to degree.

-The History Department's deadline for submission of the leave request and payment of the fee is the 10th class day of each quarter.
+The History Department's deadline for submission of the leave request is the 10th class day of each quarter.
 The Department will pay the $25-per-quarter leave fee for any History student on approved on-leave status.